FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/basics/java_basics.md

 Most variables can have their values assigned or reassigned at any point elsewhere in your program.
 To avoid having a variable change its value during runtime you can make it a **constant**

 - In Java you can create constants using the `#!java static final` keywords together in front of the data type of the variable
-    - The static modifier causes the variable to be available without loading an the class where it is defined.
+    - The static modifier causes the variable to be available without loading the class where it is defined.
     - The final modifier causes the variable to be unchangeable.
     - Java constants are normally declared in ALL CAPS.
 Words in Java constants are normally separated by underscores.
     - !!!
 Example "Example: `#!java public static final double PI_VALUE = 3.14159;`"